Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-We are excited to announce that we’ll be launching our new [name of the product being launched].
+We are excited to announce that we’ll launch our new [name of the product being launched].

 What makes the [product name] different is [ intro to the product and why people may want to buy it].